viktorijat/java-play-codetest/README.md

 - npm install
 - npm start

-to run the cucumber tests open a new tab:
+to run the cucumber tests open a new tab (after the application started):
 - right click on the file "cucumber-tests/src/test/resources/features/customers.feature"
+- or cd java-play-codetest/cucumber-tests
+- mvn test